Asian Outreach Center

 We work side by side with community based organizations, national rights groups, government agencies, law schools, law firms, legal organizations, social service agencies, health centers, shelters, and concerned citizens.
 Together, we protect the legal rights of our clients, and empower them to become active members our community.

-At AOP, we know that empowering people goes hand-in-hand with empowering their communities.
+At the Asian Outreach Center, we know that empowering people goes hand-in-hand with empowering their communities.
 That’s why we work with Asian American groups, legal organizations and citizens to address issues that directly affect the lives of Asian Americans in Greater Boston – issues such as domestic violence and worker exploitation.
 The most recent example is the passage in 2010 of a bilingual ballots bill requiring Chinese/English or Vietnamese/English ballots for those that need them in the City of Boston.